flutter/flutter/engine/src/flutter/CONTRIBUTING.md

 Run the following steps, from the `src` directory created in the steps above:

  * `gclient sync` to update your dependencies.
- * `./sky/tools/gn --android` to prepare your build files.
+ * `./sky/tools/gn --android --unoptimized` to prepare your build files.
- * `ninja -C out/android_Debug` to build an Android Debug binary.
+ * `ninja -C out/android_debug_unopt` to actually build the Android binary.

+This builds a debug-enabled ("unoptimized") binary configured to run Dart in checked mode ("debug").
+There are other versions, [discussed on the wiki](https://github.com/flutter/flutter/wiki/Flutter's-modes).

 To run an example with your locally built binary, you'll also need to clone [the main Flutter repository](https://github.com/flutter/flutter).
 See [the instructions for contributing](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md) to the main Flutter repository for detailed instructions.
+For your convenience, the `engine` and `flutter` directories should be in the same parent directory.

-Once you've got everything set up, you can run an example using your locally built engine by switching to that example's directory, running `pub get` to make sure its dependencies have been downloaded, and using `flutter run` with an explicit `--engine-src-path` pointing at the `src` directory.
+Once you've got everything set up, you can run an example using your locally built engine by switching to that example's directory, running `pub get` to make sure its dependencies have been downloaded, and using `flutter run` with an explicit `--engine-src-path` pointing at the `engine/src` directory.
 Make sure you have a device connected over USB and debugging enabled on that device:

  * `cd /path/to/flutter/examples/hello_world`
  * `pub get`
  * `../../bin/flutter run --engine-src-path /path/to/engine/src`

+If you put the `engine` and `flutter` directories side-by-side, you can use `--engine-debug` instead of the tedious `--engine-src-path /path/to/engine/src`, and the `flutter` tool will automatically determine the path.

 You can also specify a particular Dart file to run if you want to run an example that doesn't have a `lib/main.dart` file using the `-t` command-line option.
 For example, to run the `tabs.dart` example in the `examples/widgets` directory on a connected Android device, from that directory you would run:

- * `flutter run --engine-src-path /path/to/engine/src -t tabs.dart`
+ * `flutter run --engine-debug -t tabs.dart`

 If you're going to be debugging crashes in the engine, make sure you add `android:debuggable="true"` to the `<application>` element in the